ogratwicklcs/ansible_windows_workshop/8-win-appmanage/README.md

 - To inspect the output for each Template, click the blue `Details` button at the top of each Template on the Workflow execution page

-What happened?
-Was Chrome additionally installed?
-Once installed, you should see something like this:

 This completes the Lab 8!
 Thank you for your hard work! !!